 Additional remuneration amount | €0.00 |

-The total social insurance contribution, consisting of pension insurance, long-term care insurance, unemployment insurance and health insurance, is transferred directly to the health insurance companies, which then pass on the remaining amounts on to the responsible authorities.
-All contributions must be paid no later than the third last bank working day of the month.
+The total social insurance contribution, consisting of pension insurance, long-term care insurance, unemployment insurance and health insurance, is transferred directly to the health insurance companies, which then pass on the remaining amounts to the responsible authorities.
+All contributions must be paid no later than the third bank working day of the month.
 The monthly income tax is transferred directly from the employer to the tax office.

 What is an activity key?

-An activity key is not found on the payroll slip, but on the social insurance registration form.
+An activity key is not found on the payroll slip but on the social insurance registration form.
 Employers can use an activity key to transfer information about an employee’s education and training level, current activity and contract form to social insurance.
-The 9-digit activity key is divided into different elements; the first five digits represent the activity done, numbers 6 and 7 the school leaving certificate and training qualification.
+The 9-digit activity key is divided into different elements; the first five digits represent the activity is done, and numbers 6 and 7 are the school leaving certificate and training qualification.
 Number 8 is relevant for temporary employees, who are distinguished from “regular” employees.
 The last figure represents the form of contract (full-time/part-time, limited/unlimited).

 Ausgeübte Tätigkeit – Work done